 It helps to look at current research to determine the answer.

 What’s the Youngest Someone Can Be to Undergo Bariatric Surgery?

 Childhood obesity is a serious problem that is only becoming more prevalent as the years pass.
 When children develop obesity, they can experience comorbidities just like adults.
 We are finding many children today who are overweight are also suffering from heart disease and abnormal glucose levels.
 These issues can follow the child throughout their adult life.

-Children with obesity are also more susceptible to mental issues like depression and low self-esteem, both of which can contribute to poor grades in school.
+Children with obesity are also more susceptible to mental issues like depression and low self-esteem, which can contribute to poor grades in school.

 The good news is that weight loss surgery can help children with obesity lose weight.
-In fact, studies show that weight loss surgeries like the gastric sleeve and gastric bypass are the only safe and effective ways to help preteens and teens struggling with obesity lose weight.
+Studies show that weight loss surgeries like the gastric sleeve and gastric bypass are the only safe and effective ways to help preteens and teens struggling with obesity lose weight.